The Analog Thing

-THE ANALOG THING, abbreviated THAT, is a small universal electronic analog computer produced by anabrid GmbH in Germany.
+The Analog Thing (stylized in uppercase and abbreviated THAT) is a small universal electronic analog computer produced by anabrid GmbH in Germany.

 Its production began in 2021.
 The system is mainly targeted at the markets of education and science.

 Overview

-THE ANALOG THING is equipped with eight adjustable coefficients, five analog integrators, four summers, two multipliers, two comparators, and several inverters, resistor networks, capacitors, diodes, and Z-diodes.
+The Analog Thing is equipped with eight adjustable coefficients, five analog integrators, four summers, two multipliers, two comparators, and several inverters, resistor networks, capacitors, diodes, and Z-diodes.

 It has four analog output lines that can be connected to either an oscilloscope, an analog to digital converter or voltmeters.

 The computer is programmed with patch cables connecting the components on a switching board.
 It can, additionally, be partly controlled from a digital computer via a hybrid port.

 If an application requires more computing elements than are available on a single machine, two or more THATs can be coupled via dedicated interfaces referred to as MASTER and MINION ports.
 The number of computers that can be linked with a MASTER-MINION chain is theoretically unlimited.